The Right Choice Agency

 Very few people make reckless decisions.

-They make the best decision they believe they have.
+They make the soundest decision they believe they have.

 The real issue is incomplete understanding.